Northern Technologies International (NASDAQ:NTIC) Announces Quarterly Earnings Results

-Northern Technologies International (NASDAQ:NTIC) issued its earnings results on Wednesday.
-The specialty chemicals company reported $0.08 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.18 by ($0.10), MarketWatch Earnings reports.
-Northern Technologies International had a net margin of 11.12% and a return on equity of 9.85%.
-During the same quarter in the prior year, the company posted $0.13 earnings per share.
+Northern Technologies International (NASDAQ:NTIC) released its quarterly earnings data on Wednesday.
+The specialty chemicals company reported $0.08 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.18 by ($0.10), MarketWatch Earnings reports.
+Northern Technologies International had a return on equity of 9.85% and a net margin of 11.12%.
+During the same quarter in the previous year, the company earned $0.13 EPS.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, November 17th.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, November 17th.
 Stockholders of record on Wednesday, November 3rd were given a dividend of $0.07 per share.
-This is an increase from Northern Technologies International’s previous quarterly dividend of $0.07.
-The ex-dividend date was Tuesday, November 2nd.
-This represents a $0.28 annualized dividend and a dividend yield of 1.81%.
-Northern Technologies International’s dividend payout ratio is currently 43.75%.
+This is a boost from Northern Technologies International’s previous quarterly dividend of $0.07.
+This represents a $0.28 dividend on an annualized basis and a dividend yield of 1.82%.
+The ex-dividend date of this dividend was Tuesday, November 2nd.
+Northern Technologies International’s payout ratio is presently 43.75%.

-NTIC has been the subject of several recent analyst reports.
+Several equities research analysts have issued reports on NTIC shares.
+Zacks Investment Research downgraded shares of Northern Technologies International from a “strong-buy” rating to a “hold” rating in a research note on Thursday, September 9th.
 TheStreet downgraded shares of Northern Technologies International from a “b-” rating to a “c+” rating in a research note on Wednesday, November 17th.
-Zacks Investment Research downgraded shares of Northern Technologies International from a “strong-buy” rating to a “hold” rating in a research report on Thursday, September 9th.

 About Northern Technologies International